 - If you have a long day at work or a long drive, schedule in regular naps.
 NASA research on pilots found that those taking planned naps during long haul flights showed fewer microsleep events during times of active work.

-- Talk to other people.
-Multiple studies find support for conversation reducing sleepiness.
+- Talk to other people. find support for conversation reducing sleepiness.
 One study also found that hearing your own name was more effective than beeps at preventing attention lapses during a vigilance test.

 - Don’t rely on a loud radio.
-Contrary to popular belief, music won’t do much to keep you awake while driving.
-Some research suggests that the brain isn’t registering auditory inputs during periods of microsleep.
+Contrary to popular belief, loud volume won’t do much to keep you awake while driving.
+Some that the brain isn’t registering auditory inputs during periods of microsleep.

 - Caffeine helps—a little bit.
 One of the few heavily studied ways to boost alertness is caffeine.
 But, it’s not a miracle cure-all for being sleepy and it will not prevent microsleeps.
 It takes a while to kick in and only provides a moderate effect for a couple of hours.